NervousGroove/Max/SECURITY.md

 # Security Policy

-In a way, even we value the security of our projects, as in SpellSpike itself.
-You can use Issues (https://github.com/NervousGroove/SpellSpike/issues) to report security problems as well.
+In a way, even we value the security of our projects, as in Max itself.
+You can use Issues (https://github.com/NervousGroove/Max/issues) to report security problems as well.